-It was that first week in college, when you first move into the dorm and seemingly make a new friend every five minutes, that I met a girl named Marty.
+It was during that first week in college — when you first move into the dorm and seemingly make a new friend every five minutes — that I met a girl named Marty.
 She too was a PK, and I thought her roommate Cindy was particularly cute.
-We went down the checklist of freshman cliches — sitting on the dorm floor, making popcorn, trading life stories, checking each other out.
+One night we went down the checklist of freshman cliches: trading life stories as we sat on the dorm floor, making popcorn and checking each other out.
 I asked Marty what music she liked, and she replied “Ska.”
 I pretended to know what she was talking about.

 Of course I’d already been listening to ska for years, even if I didn’t know the genre had a name.
 Thanks to The Clash, Madness and The English Beat (or just The Beat, if you’re a purist), everyone was swimming in it.
 Ironically, The English Beat only stood out for me after they broke up and became General Public and Fine Young Cannibals, and it was just a few years ago I realized I still didn’t have a copy of their last, best album “Special Beat Service.”

 Like Modern English’s “I Melt with You,” “Save It For Later” wasn’t a big hit when released, and yet thanks to covers and movie soundtracks, it’s cache has only grown over time.
 It randomly popped back into my life a few years ago and steadily climbed up my list of favorites.
 For the first time I really listened to the lyrics — they’re about relationships, right? —and its themes of loyalty, indecision and fatigue ensures it will only get more popular with me as I get older.

 Plus, there’s a sax and the video is a riot.